-Above left: A Namibia Himba Elder.
-This work is a limited edition photographic print titled ‘Namibia Himba Elder Black and White’ available in my print shop. / Above right: Three Namibia Himba Women.
-This work is a limited edition photographic print titled ‘Namibia Himba Women’ available in my print shop.
+Above left: Namibia Himba Elder.
+This work is a limited edition photographic print / Above right: ‘Namibia Himba Women’ available in my print shop.

 ©Kara Rosenlund

 My highlight was spending time with the Himba tribeswomen and being in their presence.
 I’m itching to do another trip.
-So until that happens I decided to curate an edited version of the best shots from last years body of work from my blog posts, so we can all relive the trip together.
+So until that happens I decided to curate an edited version of the best photographs from last years body of work from my blog posts, so we can all relive the trip together.

-If you are interested in reading more from this trip, here are parts one, two and three.
+If you are interested in reading more from this trip, here are parts one, two and three

 Above: looking in on a nomadic Himba camp.

 Coming up over the sand dunes and looking down into the Himba village still gives me goosebumps.
 I didn’t know what to expect.
-To think a whole village lives within that fenced timber ring, with their livestock at the foot of the mountains in the sand.
-So isolated and unspoilt, like the land that time forgot.
+To think a whole village lives within the fenced timber ring in the photograph above, with their livestock at the foot of the mountains in the sand.

-Above left: Namibia Himba Women.
-This work is a limited edition photographic print titled ‘Namibia Himba Photographic Print’ available in my print shop. / Above right: A Himba Hut.
-This work is a limited edition photographic print titled ‘Himba Hut Two’ available in my print shop.
+Above left: Namibia Himba Woman. / Above right: A Himba Hut.
+This work is a limited edition photographic print available in my print shop.

 Above left: A Himba Hut.
-This work is a limited edition photographic print titled ‘Himba Hut One’ available in my print shop. / Above right: Namibia Elder sitting in a hut.
-This work is a limited edition photographic print titled ‘Namibia Elder Photographic Print’ available in my print shop.
+This work is a limited edition photographic print titled ‘Himba Hut One’ available in my print shop. / Above right: ‘Namibia Elder’ sitting in a hut.

 Above: A Himba Hut in the distance.
 This work is a limited edition photographic print titled ‘Namibia Hut in Landscape’ available in my print shop.